Inter Club Council (ICC) and Clubs

 Fundraisers have a strict timeline and set of guidelines that must be followed.
 Failure to follow these guidelines may lead to your club being placed on probation or completely shut down.
 Because of this, it is required for clubs wishing to create a fundraiser to work intimately with both the Student Activities Specialist and the Student Accounts Manager during both the planning and the execution of the fundraiser.

 Clubs that wish to host a dance or a ticketed event must hire the foothill police to patrol the event.
 The cost for hiring the FH Police is around $500.
 More information about hosting a dance may be found in the ICC handbook

 Day / Field Trips

-Clubs that wish to hold day trips and field trips must fill out both a Student Field Trip form for the club and individual liability forms for the atendants.
-Students may arange their own transportation to the trip site, or may pay to charter additional transportation services
+Clubs that wish to hold day trips and field trips must fill out both a Student Field Trip form for the club and individual liability forms for the attendants.
+Students may arrange their own transportation to the trip site, or may pay to charter additional transportation services.

 Conferences and trips that are longer than a day trip.
 When planning for a conference, clubs may request more funding from the ASFC Finance Board and their fund request.
 More information can be found by meeting with the ASFC Vice President of Finance or the Student Accounts Manager.